tc39/proposal-temporal/docs/date.md

 The `disambiguation` option works as follows:
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
-- In `balance` mode, any out-of-range values are resolved by balancing them with the next highest unit.
 - In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

 > **NOTE**: The allowed values for the `thing.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).